mvanaken/nautilus-columns/CONTRIBUTION.md

             if file.is_mime_type('application/pdf'):
             ```
         1. Then always include a try-except for a new block, so when an exception occurs in this new part, it will not break the functionality of the rest.
+            ```python
+            try:
+                # your implementation
+            except Exception:
+                pass
+            ```
-        1. Prefer to use `with open(filename) as variablename:` when opening the file.
+        1. Prefer to use `with open(filename) as variablename:` when opening the file, if needed.
-        1. Create a new object to extract the new information from.
+        1. Create a new object to extract the new information from and continue with the next step.
 1. Map values from the (new) object to `file` using one of the mapping methods.
 The most generic one is `map_any`
     ```python
     map_any(file, bbox, 'height', f=lambda b: self.points_from_bbox(b, 1), c=self.points_to_mm)
     ```
     See the javadoc for more information.
+The field argument should be the same value as chosen for the column name in step 1.
 1. Include a test within `test_bsc_v2.py`
     * Add a file under test/resources
     * Extend the parameterized test with the new resource. e.g.